-With employee benefits being reduced, final salary pensions disappearing and salaries being cut is it any wonder more companies are turning to contractors to fulfil positions?
+With employee benefits being reduced and salaries being cut, is it surprising that more companies are turning to contractors to fulfil positions?

-If you are considering becoming a contractor or if you have been made redundant and are finding yourself pushed in this direction, there are a number of reasons why contracting could be a very good move.
+If you are considering becoming a contractor, or if you have been made redundant and are on the lookout for something new, then there are plenty of reasons why contracting could be a very good move for you.

-The first thing that most people think of is the financial benefits, and these are of course very compelling.
-For example:
+The first thing that springs to mind is the financial benefits, some of these are:

-- An average contractor rate can easily be double that of a full-time employee, or even more.
+- An average contractor rate can easily be double that of a permanent employee, or even more.

-- Contractors are paid very high rates due to their skills and the flexible nature of the relationship and the fact that many positions can be relatively short-term.
+- Contractors are paid more due to their skills and the flexible nature of the relationship, plus most positions can be relatively short-term.

-- Depending on your individual skills, the state of the industry in which you work (or the market in general) and the location of a contract, you can command very high rates of pay.
+- Depending on the state of the industry in which you work, or the market in general, you can command high rates of pay.

-- You can offset all of your business expenses against your income to further reduce your tax bill.
+- You can offset your business expenses against your income.

-- You have the freedom to work when you choose, where you choose and for however long you like.
+- You have the freedom to work when and where you choose, and for however long you want.

 - Changing a contract can often be far easier than changing jobs.

-- Contractors can take an as much or as little holiday as they prefer, most permanent employed people don’t get paid for any holiday entitlement unused during the year, as a contractor you will.
+- Contractors can take as much or as little holiday as they prefer, there’s no set holiday allowance.

-- The company you work for is not your employer, but is instead your client, which puts a whole different flavour on the relationship!
+- The company you work for is not your employer but is your client.

 - Contract roles will give you much more flexibility when it comes to agreeing on working conditions.

-- As a contractor, you also have more flexibility over the payment terms that you can negotiate.
+- As a contractor, you have more flexibility when negotiating terms of payment.

-- You have the opportunity to develop your career in a way that suits your personal circumstances at any given time.
+- You can develop your career in a way that suits your personal circumstances at any given time.

-You will naturally work in a variety of different contract roles and in many different companies, and this will help you to build a unique range of skills and experience.
-For example:
+You will naturally work in a variety of roles and in many different companies.
+This will help you to build a unique range of skills and experience.

 - Working as a contractor gives you the opportunity to test out other industry sectors to see if you can widen your experience.

-- Contractors tend to gain a really good insight into different company cultures, processes, operations and structures.
+- Contractors tend to gain a good insight into different company cultures, processes, operations and structures.

 - Working in many different companies gives you the ability to build up a wide-ranging CV and to establish an extensive list of reference contacts.